|

 SAVE THIS AND PIN IT FOR LATER!

-Make sure you don’t lose track of this recipe by pinning it for later!
-If you are not already, you can follow me on Pinterest, as well as keep up with me on FacebookInstagram, and YouTube.
-If you make this recipe, I would also love it if you’d tag me in your photos and leave a star rating below!
+If you are not already, you can follow me on Pinterest and keep up with me on Facebook, Instagram, and YouTube.
+If you make this recipe, I would love it if you would tag me in your photos and leave a star rating below!

-Easy and Homemade Cold Brew for Summer Mornings
+Homemade Cold Brew Recipe

 Ingredients

-• 1/2 cup coarsely ground coffee beans
+- 1/2 cup coarsely ground coffee beans

-• 3 cups water
+- 3 cups water

-• 1 teaspoon ground cinnamon
+- 1 teaspoon ground cinnamon

-• 2 tablespoons brown sugar
+- 2 tablespoons brown sugar

-• Serve with: milk, cream, or half and half
+- Serve with milk cream, or half and half

 Instructions

-1. Into a large lidded jar add coarsely ground coffee beans, cinnamon (freshly ground is amazing!), and brown sugar.
+- Into a large lidded jar add coarsely ground coffee beans, cinnamon (freshly ground is amazing!), and brown sugar.
 Add the water, stir to combine, and cover with a lid.
 Refrigerate overnight or 18 to 24 hours to steep.

-2. The next morning, when brewed, strain into a large bowl with a coffee filter lined sieve.
+- The next morning, when brewed, strain into a large bowl with a coffee filter lined sieve.
 Discard coffee grounds.
 You may need to repeat the process until there is no remaining residue.
 This may happen is the coffee grind was too fine.

-3. Serve over ice with added milk, cream, or half and half.
+- Serve over ice with added milk, cream, or half and half.
 Refrigerate the remaining cold brew in an airtight container, which will keep for 2 weeks — if it lasts that long.